backstage/backstage/plugins/search/api-report.md

 import { ReactNode } from 'react';
 import { ResultHighlight } from '@backstage/plugin-search-common';
 import { RouteRef } from '@backstage/core-plugin-api';
+import { SearchAutocompleteFilterProps as SearchAutocompleteFilterProps_2 } from '@backstage/plugin-search-react';
 import { SearchDocument } from '@backstage/plugin-search-common';
+import { SearchFilterComponentProps as SearchFilterComponentProps_2 } from '@backstage/plugin-search-react';
 import { SearchResult as SearchResult_2 } from '@backstage/plugin-search-common';

 // Warning: (ae-missing-release-tag) "DefaultResultListItem" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)